d12frosted/elpa-mirror/gnu/tempel-readme.txt

   The templates are defined in a Lisp data file configured by `tempel-path'.
 Lisp data files are files containing Lisp s-expressions (see `lisp-data-mode').
-By default the file `~/.config/emacs/templates' is used.
+By default the file `templates' in the `user-emacs-directory' is used, e.g., `~/.config/emacs/templates'.
 The templates are grouped by major mode with an optional `:when' condition.
 Each template is a list in the concise form of the Emacs Tempo syntax.
 The first element of each list is the name of the template.
 I recommend to use avoid special letters for the template names, since special letters may carry meaning during completion filtering and as such make it harder to select the desired template.
 Thus the name `lett' is better than `let*'.
 Behind the name, the Tempo syntax elements follow.

   In addition, each template may specify a `:pre' and/or `:post' key with a FORM that is evaluated before the template is expanded or after